FDG: A Precise Measurement of Fault Diagnosability Gain of Test Cases: Related Work

-Automated test generation has been widely used to support fault localisation.
-Artzi et al.~\cite{artzi2010directed} use concolic execution to generate test cases similar to failing executions~\cite{renieres2003fault}: in comparison, \name simply aims to generate diverse test cases that cover the faulty program element using a search-based approach, and depends on a human oracle and test prioritisation for effective localisation.
-BUGEX~\cite{robetaler2012isolating} generates additional test cases similar to a given failing one using EvoSuite and uses an oracle to differentiate between passing and failing executions.
+Automated test generation has been widely used to support fault localisation by augmenting insufficient test suites.
+Artzi et al.~\cite{artzi2010directed} used dynamic symbolic execution to generate test cases that are similar to failing executions~\cite{renieres2003fault}.
+This type of methodology also can be plugged into the part of our debugging scenario as a test generation tool.
+BUGEX~\cite{robetaler2012isolating} generates additional test cases similar to a given failing one using \evo and uses an automated oracle to differentiate between passing and failing executions.
 Finally, BUGEX identifies the runtime properties that are relevant to the failure by comparing passing and failing executions.
-Compared to BUGEX, \name does not assume the existence of an automated bug oracle and instead uses test prioritisation to reduce the number of oracle invocations. $F^3$~\cite{jin2013f3} is a fault localisation technique for field failures, which extends a bug reproduction technique, BugRedux~\cite{jin2012bugredux}: it synthesises failing and passing executions similar to the field failure and uses them for their customised fault localisation technique.
-While $F^3$ can only debug program crashes, which can be detected implicitly, \name aims to localise faults where no such automatic oracle is available.
-Xuan et al.~\cite{xuan2014test} split test cases into finer pieces to increase the fault diagnosability of a test suite, instead of generating test cases from scratch.
-In comparison, \name targets a scenario in which little or no additional test cases are available apart from the failing ones.
+Compared to BUGEX, our debugging scenario does not assume the existence of an automated bug oracle and instead uses test prioritisation to reduce the cost of querying oracles from a developer. $F^3$~\cite{jin2013f3} is a fault localisation technique for field failures, which extends a bug reproduction technique, BugRedux~\cite{jin2012bugredux}: it synthesises failing and passing executions similar to the field failure and uses them for its customised fault localisation technique.
+While $F^3$ can only debug program crashes that can be detected implicitly, our scenario aims to localise faults where no such automatic oracle is available.

+Xuan et al.~\cite{xuan2014test} split test cases into smaller test cases to increase the fault diagnosability of the given test suite.
+In comparison, we consider cases in which only a few failing test cases are available and use an automated test data generation technique to support fault localisation.
+Recently, Kuma et al.~\cite{kuma2020improving} presented several strategies for selecting the minimum number of test cases out of many automatically generated test cases.
+However, they only focus on differences in a program spectrum and do not quantify the diagnosability of test cases, which is why we exclude this work from our analysis.
+Moreover, Kuma et al. use the behaviour of the past version as the test oracle, which may limit its applicability due to limited access to the past versions or version compatibility issues.